Animal Health & Welfare

 The Sierra Nevada de Santa Marta is home to more than 600 species of birds: 35% of the bird biodiversity of Colombia.
 Santa Marta contains the highest concentration of 36 endemic bird species found on the planet.

-According to the Ministry of Health of Santa Marta, there are more than 55,000 dogs and cats in Santa Marta and the surrounding areas.
+According to the Secretariat of Health of Santa Marta, there are more than 55,000 dogs and cats in Santa Marta and the surrounding areas.
 We must recognize that these animals have impacts on our environment; they constitute one of the greatest threats to biodiversity.

 Abandoned animals live in poor condition.
 Public intervention is urgent in order to control or treat the animal population.
 Therefore, we believe that our pets should be sterilized, reducing the negative impact that they not only cause in our environment but also for themselves.

 WHAT WE DO

 - Low-cost or free sterilizations and health clinics for dogs and cats in Minca and Taganga

 - Educational campaigns for the responsible care of domestic animals

 - Campaigns to increase the health and well-being of stray animals

 - Veterinary services; including deworming, flea and tick treatments, medical examinations, as well as pre-treatment for spay and neuter

 - The availability of clinics at a low or subsidized cost for stray animals